JLO64/JLO64.github.io/_posts/2023-04-11-hacking-game-consoles-part-i.md

 permalink: /posts/:year/:month/:slug
 tags:
   - 3ds
-description: I discuss my history with the Nintendo 3DS and how I have hacked it to run all sorts of homebrew software.
-Whether its emulating old games or installing custom themes, there a wide variety of options to choose from!
+description: The 3DS is a very important piece of my childhood - as such, it makes perfect sense to hack it to make best use of its abilities!

 ---

 <picture>